ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *SMTP terminals*

     By pressing [PF4], the list of terminals associated with the SMTP line will be displayed.
 An SMTP line uses a single sub- group of type-3 terminals having a common prefix (in this case SM).
 The number of terminals defined determines the number of simultaneous SMTP sessions authorised.
-Either explicit or repeated terminal definitions may be used.
+Either explicit or repeated Terminal Definitions may be used.

     The example below shows a group of 16 SMTP terminals with associated relays:

 |image17|
-*SMTP terminal definitions*
+*SMTP Terminal Definitions*

 .. index::
    pair: HTTP Outbound SMTP Line; Terminal Definitions